Zlatibor

-Zlatibor (Златибoр [zlǎtibɔːr]) is a mountainous region situated in the western part of Serbia.
+Zlatibor (Златибoр [zlǎtibɔːr]) is a mountainous region in western Serbia.

 Among the most popular places in Serbia for tourism, Zlatibor's main attractions include health tourism, skiing, and hiking and the longest panoramic gondola lift in the world.
 Tornik ski resort is located in the area.

 The largest city in the region is Užice—located at the foothills of the mountain—while most of the area belongs to the municipality of Čajetina.
 The town of Zlatibor has changed over the years from a group of vacation homes to an urban location with diverse amenities.
-The Zlatibor region is divided among two municipalities, Čajetina and Užice, while both lie within the Zlatibor District.
+The Zlatibor region is divided among two municipalities, Čajetina and Užice, both located in the Zlatibor District.
 The Belgrade-Bar railroad passes through Zlatibor.

 History

 In the Middle Ages, the region was known as Rujno, a župa that was part of Raška, a centre of the medieval Serbian state.

 The name Zlatibor came into the 18th century, but its etymology is uncertain.
 It probably stems from the Serbian words zlatni (golden) and bor (pine).
 Pinus sylvestris var. zlatiborica is a subspecies of pine originating from the mountain, and is endangered today.
 By 2021, there were no more remaining golden pine trees in its natural habitat.
 The last surviving tree cracked under the snow and was brought down by the storm on the Murtenica slope, in the Negbina village.
 Only grafted trees in urban areas survived, including towns of Zlatibor and Čajetina.

 Medieval Uvac Monastery, dedicated to the Nativity of Mary, was destroyed by the Ottomans in the late 17th century.
 Today located in the village of Stublo, its remains were surveyed in the 1990s, and the monastery was rebuilt.
 It was consecrated on 21 September 1995, Nativity of Mary's Day.
 The remains of another destroyed medieval monastery, Dubrava, were found in 2001.
 Ruins of the church and konak were discovered, as was the vault with 260 Venetian gold coins from the 17th century.
 The monastery was fully rebuilt following that.

-A hill by the name of Cigla, located near the nearby village of Jablanica, still has some borderline markings of the Kingdom of Serbia, Austria-Hungary, and the Ottoman Empire.
+Cigla, a hill close to the nearby village of Jablanica, still has some borderline markings of the Kingdom of Serbia, Austria-Hungary, and the Ottoman Empire.